hsteinbrecher/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Candidate in Economics at Dortmund University.
+I am an economist at the Federal Ministry of Finance.

-My research interests are at the intersection of economic history and macroeconomics.
-In particular I am focusing on Fiscal Policy in the German interwar era.
+Previously, I earned a PhD from TU Dortmund University.
+My research interests lay at the interface of economic history and macroeconomics.
+In particular, I focussed on fiscal policy in the German interwar period.